 When the bitcoin whitepaper was launched, there was no currency symbol for bitcoin.
-Originally, it was just a simple “BC”, “Bitcoin”.
+Originally, it was just a simple “BC”, as in “Bit-Coin”.
 Now, the pretty universally accepted symbol for Bitcoin is a “B” with two strokes on the top and bottom, similar to the dollar sign with two strokes.
-Interestingly, it is only possible to type out a two-stroke dollar in some font styles.
+Even though bitcoin is one of the most popular global assets/currencies, it’s still difficult to figure out how to type the bitcoin symbol on many modern smartphones or desktop operating systems.

 I guess there just aren't a lot of situations where you'd be writing out a bitcoin symbol by hand, but I can think of one historic moment where it was (pictured below).
 Oddly enough, he used one stroke, all the way through the B.